Oluwasetemi/css-note/slides.md

 <h3 class="text-center animate-slide-in-down bg-purple p-4 mb-6">Multi-step animations</h3>

-In cases where the animation requires more than 2 steps, instead of using <kbd>from</kbd> and <kbd>to</kbd> keywords, you can use percentages.
+In cases where the animation requires more than 2 steps, instead of using `from` and `to` keywords, you can use percentages.

 ```css
 @keyframes fancy-spin {